-SFW recognizes contributions received from Contributors as equity on the basis that a contributor cannot choose to withdraw contributions from the Fund.
-Contributors are only entitled to a distribution of net assets on termination of SFW in proportion to the contributions made available by them to the Fund.
+SFW recognizes contributions received from Contributors as equity on the basis that a contributor cannot choose to withdraw contributions from SFW.
+Contributors are only entitled to a distribution of net assets on termination of SFW in proportion to the contributions made available by them to SFW.